thedavidmeister/byteball-clj/README.md

 You will need to run the server first and then connect to it with the client.

+If you don't need hot-reloading of the REPL and just want to experiment as simply as possible, `boot repl` is fine too.

 # Testing

 Standard clojure testing with boot: